Employment services for young people with disability, autism or other additional needs

 SLES is funded under the National Disability Insurance Scheme (NDIS).
 SLES services and programs are delivered by various providers, including Disability Employment Services (DES).

-This organisation specialises in finding work for people with autism spectrum disorder (ASD).
-It works with national and global organisations that want to employ people with ASD.
+This organisation specialises in finding work for autistic people.
+It works with national and global organisations that want to employ autistic people.

-Books and other resources on employment for teenagers with additional needs
+Books and resources on employment for teenagers with disability, autism or other additional needs

 These books on preparing for the workforce might help you and your child: